 Technology Tames the Beast

-Like it or not, data governance is a must and organization could get into big trouble without it.
+Like it or not, data governance is a must and organizations could get into big trouble without it.
 Companies need to identify stakeholders, define policies and implement controls.
 It’s also important to take stock of how information assets are cataloged, access controlled, and data managed and tracked over time.
 There are no magic bullets, but organizations can gain visibility and control by deploying dedicated, scalable technology solutions.

 Druva inSync is the industry’s first solution to combine user data across laptops, mobile, and cloud applications to provide centralized visibility, full text search, and controls to meet enterprise data governance needs.
 Through it’s unique and efficient approach to collecting extended data, inSync’s global data visibility facilitates new ways to address outdated governance challenges; proactive compliance for data monitoring, legal hold for eDiscovery, investigative search for issue identification and policy enforcement, and data analytics to aid in identifying usage anomalies.